JDMcE/jdmce.github.io/_posts/2020-07-11-[HTB]-Book-WriteUp.md

 Waiting for rotating backups/access.log...
 ```

-If we now write rrandom data to the log, it should trigger our payload.
+If we now write random data to the log, it should trigger our payload.

 ```bash
 head -c 10M < /dev/urandom > access.log